ARCHER2-HPC/archer2-website/training/index.md

 ## Eligibility for training

-ARCHER2 courses are free to all academics.
+ARCHER2 training courses are provided free of charge to all academics, but attendance by non-academics would normally require a registration fee.
+However, we are not charging for attendance while we deliver all courses online due to government advice on social distancing.

 Courses marked ![PRACE](img/prace_25.jpg) are also funded by [PRACE](http://www.prace-ri.eu/patcs-ptcs) and are free to everyone including commercial attendees.